 If all queries are having performance issues then I will want to examine settings that affect the entire instance, such as memory settings, or high CPU utilization.
 I will do this first before trying to examine any one particular query.

-If it is only a subset of queries (or users, or a particular application) then I will focus my efforts on those queries first.
+If only a subset of queries (or users, or a particular application) are affected then I will focus efforts on those queries first.
 Otherwise I may be wasting time trying to fix one query without addressing the root cause of the performance issue affecting all queries.
-A great example of this for my customers has to do with virtualization: why waste time trying to tune one query when the reason for the slowness is because your memory settings have been dynamically changed?
+A great example has to do with virtualization.
+You do not want to waste time trying to tune one query when the reason is with the host.
 Better to spend five minutes talking to your server admins about the memory for your guest than to waste time trying to get a query to suddenly run faster with less memory available.

 Just being able to diagnose “all versus some” in the first five minutes of triage in a production down situation is invaluable.
 You don’t want to waste time as you begin to form your action plan to correct the problem and bring performance back to within acceptable limits.